 - Easy-to-Make Honey Cake

 While this menu is quite specific to the Ashkenazic cuisine, there are many variations to it, as long the most symbolized food types are kept like the Apple dipped in honey, pomegranate, and a Honey cake.
-This traditional meal takes place on the Rosh-Hashanah eve, and it usually lasts longer than a typical dinner.
-You might find your kids losing their patients and less participate.
+This traditional meal takes place on Rosh-Hashanah eve, and it usually lasts longer than a typical dinner.
+You might find your kids losing their patience and less participate.

 This post offers you a free and premium printable teaching resources of various educational activities and games, designed explicitly for Rosh-Hashanah.
 Print these activities for your kids and give them something meaningful to do during the Rosh-Hashanah dinner, or in your classroom.